sycomix/caravel_sha3_256_crypto_miner/README.md

 This ASIC is generated using end-to-end open source EDA tools.
 A 12 stage pipeline design is used in two phases since a fully unrolled 24 stage pipeline exceeds the capacity of this ASIC.
 Each stage consists on an identical complex combinatorial chain of 1600 inputs, 6 control inputs and 1600 outputs.
-Each stage must render its 1600 output values, based on the inputs and altered according to the control inputs, within one clock cycles.
-Using 12 such linked stages and an appropriate feedback path we can generate a single hash per clock cycle half of the time.
-The maximum clock speed is determined by propagation delay of a single stage.
-The number of SHA3 hashes, the hash rate in mining parlance, that can be  generated using this type of folded pipeline approach is given by:
+Each stage must render its 1600 output values, based on the inputs and altered according to the control inputs, within one clock cycle.
+Using 12 such linked stages and an appropriate feedback path from the last to the first we can generate a single hash per clock cycle one half of the time.
+The maximum clock speed will be determined by the propagation delay of a single stage.
+The number of SHA3 hashes per second (hash rate in mining parlance) that can be  generated using this type of folded pipeline is given as follows:

 F is the clock frequency in hertz
 S the number of stages (must be a divisor of 24. i.e., 1, 2 4 6 12, 24)